Tolworth railway station

 Tolworth railway station, in the Royal Borough of Kingston upon Thames in south London, is a station on the Chessington Branch Line, 12 mi 6 chain down the line from London Waterloo.
-The station is part of the London suburban network of South Western Railway and is in Travelcard Zone 5.
+The station is part of the London suburban network of South Western Railway and is in London fare zone 5.

 The station, like all others on the branch, is built in the art deco style of the 1930s using concrete arcs for canopies; it was opened, as the original terminus of the branch, on 29 May 1938.

 Station buildings are below at street level on the Kingston Road.
 The original goods depot is now partly a freight depot operated by DB Cargo UK.
 The remaining area of the site is operated by London United as a bus depot.

 Services

-South Western Railway operate all the services on the Chessington Branch Line and all trains that stop at Tolworth station.
-In the inbound direction, trains service the station every thirty minutes during both peak and off-peak hours.
-Local trains run at all times to London Waterloo, calling at all stations for exception of Queenstown Road.
-These trains take 33 minutes to arrive at London Waterloo.
+All services at Tolworth are operated by South Western Railway.

-In the outbound direction all services call locally, taking four minutes to arrive at Chessington South.
+The typical service on all days of the week is two trains per hour in each direction between London Waterloo and Chessington South.